Charnwood Forest Canal: History

 Use of the Forest Line was limited until the Blackbrook Reservoir feeder was finished.
 During the floods of 1799 this collapsed, destroying some earthworks and an aqueduct, and the canal went out of use for two years.
 Even after some repairs were carried out, further damage occurred and what little trade there had been did not return.
 Stevenson suggests "the problems ... stemmed partially from the hybrid nature of its construction."
 That is, it was part canal, part wagonway.
 However, note that Griffin has suggested that technical, financial and legal problems at the coal mines served by the canal caused the amount of coal to be carried to be reduced to uneconomic levels.

 In 1808 the company sought to abandon the Forest Line but were advised that this would require a costly act of Parliament, so they turned this down, and the unused canal became derelict.
 In 1830 the Leicester and Swannington Railway was authorised, which greatly affected the transport situation in the area.
 The canal company was dismayed to receive a formal request by the Earl of Stamford that the Forest Line be put into good order to carry limestone.
 A proposal was drawn up to convert the canal to a wagonway or railway throughout and a bill was presented to Parliament but was opposed and was not passed.
 The company tried to sell off the land of the canal piecemeal but this was deemed to be illegal without an act of Parliament.
-In the end a landowner who wanted to buy some of the land agreed to pay for a private bill and the Forest Line was officially abandoned in 1846.
+In the end a landowner who wanted to buy some of the land agreed to pay for a private bill and the Forest Line was officially abandoned by the Leicester Navigation Act 1848 (11 & 12 Vict. c. v).